In the guide

 This guidance relates to prepacked food only.

-If you use fancy names or brand names you will also need to use the most appropriate name from those below, usually on the back of the product.
+If you use fancy names or brand names you will also need to use the most appropriate of the 'legal', customary' and 'descriptive' types of name below, usually on the back of the product.

 - fancy name: 'Coca-Cola'